arrow left BLOG

 Total cost of ownershipAffordable price with no mandatory software feesHigh upfront price; extra costs may be required for software subscription or firmware updatesAffordable price; extra costs may be required for software subscription

-Finally, proprietary bases are easy to use but limited to the brand ecosystem.
-At the same time, third-party bases vary in capabilities and pricing but offer more flexibility.
-Reach RS3 is a cost-effective and versatile choice, working with multiple drone brands while offering both RTK and PPK support.
+In short, proprietary bases are easy to use but limited to one ecosystem.
+Third-party bases vary in capabilities and pricing but offer more flexibility.
+Reach RS3 is a cost-effective, versatile RTK GPS base station that works with multiple drone brands while supporting both RTK and PPK.

 Reach RS3 GNSS base station